jhallen/atari-tools/readme.md

 Then I use CWSDPMI as the DOS extender: http://homer.rice.edu/~sandmann/cwsdpmi/index.html

-This allows the programs to run in plain MS-DOS or under Windows (the DOS extender disables itself if it sees the DPMI provided by Windows):
+This allows the programs<br>to run in plain MS-DOS or under Windows (the DOS extender disables itself if it sees the DPMI provided by Windows):

 	exe2coff imd2atr.exe